nurhaliza/fav-food-page/README.md

 - Picture of the food chosen
 - Why is it special to you

+NOTE: Upon working on your webpage, please wait for the issue to be officially assigned to you prior to making any changes.
+Once the issue is officially assigned to you, you may work in the designated folder that corresponds to your issue number.

 NOTE: The order of the requirements listed does not matter, feel free to structure your webpage to your preferences.

 # INSTALLATION